xanxer6rB/forge-custom-scripts/README.md

        - A Type 4 format style game from this example: https://www.slightlymagic.net/forum/viewtopic.php?f=52&t=30384)
        - Wagic the Homebrew - Blitzkrieg

-I have also been trying to script some already existing custom sets like:
-- Star Wars: The Gathering:
-  - Basic set - stwtg
-  - SOLO - stwsolo
-  - The Last Jedi - stwtlj
-  - Rogue One - stwro
-  - The Force Awakens - stwtfa

 To use files just add them to your custom folder